microsoftgraph/msgraph-search-connector-sample/README.md

 In this step you'll search for parts in SharePoint.

+> [!NOTE]
+> It may take a few minutes before results from the connector show up in search.

 1. Open [Office.com](https://www.office.com/) and sign in.
 1. Using the search box at the top of the page, search for `hinge`.
 1. Results from the connector are displayed.

 ## Updating records in the database

 Use your favorite tool to update records in the database.
-The **Push updated items** menu choice will only push the items you update.
+The **Push updated items** menu choice will only push the items you update the **LastUpdated** field to a date and time later than the last time you uploaded items.

 > **NOTE**
 > Do not delete records from the database.
 To "delete" an item, set the IsDeleted property to 1.